LLNL/axom/src/docs/sphinx/quickstart_guide/zero_to_axom.rst

 --------------------------

-The install includes examples that demonstrate how to use Axom in a CMake-based and Makefile-based build systems.
+The install includes examples that demonstrate how to use Axom in CMake-based, BLT-based and Makefile-based build systems.

 CMake-based build system example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~